Pretest for ASVAB

 The ASVAB Test

-The ASVAB is a battery of timed, aptitude tests that is used to decide the eligibility of candidates for US military enlisting and also for classifying purposes.
+The ASVAB is a battery of timed aptitude tests, that is used to decide the eligibility of candidates for US military enlisting and also for classifying purposes.
 While the scores of all subtests are used for classifying purposes, the scores of only four subtests are used to determine the candidates' eligibility into enlisting.
 Today, the test is also used by school students to explore their potential career options and as a self-assessment tool.
 You can find more information about the test- its contents, structure, formats, etc. at:

 Preparing for ASVAB - Taking up an ASVAB Pretest

 Also, the line score (subtest clusters) requirements differ for each of the wings of the armed forces.
-Accordingly, aspiring candidates to US Army need to set their target high scores as per their career interests, aspirations, and aptitudes, in addition to the various the score requirements of the army ASVAB.
+Accordingly, aspiring candidates to US Army need to set their target high scores as per their career interests, aspirations and aptitudes, in addition to the various score requirements of the ASVAB.

-In other words, it is just a pilot version of the ASVAB test and is in no way different from the ASVAB test; the only difference being that the army ASVAB pretest scores are not used by recruiters for enlisting purposes.
+In other words, a pretest is just a pilot version of the test and is in no way different from the ASVAB test; the only difference being that the pretest scores are not used by recruiters for enlisting purposes.
 Taking a pretest and taking more practice tests/ sample tests in between the test preparations offers many advantages to the test takers.

 Importance of a Pre ASVAB Test

-- Also, when a candidate understands the score requirements for army enlisting, it becomes easier for him/her to compare the pretest scores against the required scores, and thus have realistic target ASVAB scores and prepare accordingly.
+- Also, when a candidate understands the score requirements for army enlisting, it becomes easier for him/her to compare the pretest scores against the required scores and thus have realistic target ASVAB scores and prepare accordingly.